Are you asking me to invest in something?

 While this might seem like common sense it isn’t that common in the “advisor” community.
 The reason is that advisors and investment managers aren’t compensated or incentivized based on investments that they don’t manage for you or advise you on.
 I’ll cover more on this later, but in short, I strongly support looking at your whole investment picture, and not to be siloed into just one investment vehicle.

 True Diversification.
 Taking a truly holistic approach to investing naturally leads into true diversification of your investments.
 True diversification will look different for each person, which is to be expected because you and your situation are unique.
 However, unless you are just starting out in your career you will most likely invest in several areas such as real estate, the stock market, as well as others.
-I just want you to know I support this and I don’t see it as competition to what I offer, but rather I believe it is synergistic and important in order for you to gain true investment diversification.
+I just want you to know I support this and I believe it is synergistic and important in order for you to gain true investment diversification.

-It’s important to know that often what might be described to you as “diversification” by and advisor isn’t true diversification because it is diversification within the limited scope of stocks and bonds, but not necessarily diversification across multiple asset categories.
-Investing just in stocks and bonds doesn’t qualify as being truly diversified in my mind.
+It’s important to know that often what might be described to you as “diversification” by an advisor may not be true diversification because it is only within the scope of stocks and bonds, but not necessarily across multiple asset categories such as real estate, etc. Investing just in stocks and bonds doesn’t qualify as being truly diversified in my mind.

 It’s important to be open to different investment vehicles, but it’s even more important to be able to analyze investments, be judicious, and make sound decisions on the different investment options available to you.
 You need to understand each investments pros and cons, and risks and rewards.
 Finally, also know that diversification doesn’t mean invest in everything.
 It is really about how different investment categories compliment each other in your all-up investment picture.